“The unexamined life is not worth living.”

 Years ago, I was on the phone with a prospective student, and he announced, “I will consider myself a failure if my book does not become a bestseller.”

 Not only did this fellow not have a publishing contract, he hadn’t written a word of his novel yet.
+Talk about pressure!
 My heart sinks a little when I hear the relationship that some people have with their creativity.

-I was kind to the gentleman seeking my counsel.
+I was kind to the gentleman.
 I said, “I can’t help you, but maybe UCLA Extension teaches classes on how to write a bestseller.”
 Because over the years I’ve discovered that it isn’t my job to take on every student.
-My job is to carry a message of curiosity and wonder . . . but only to the willing.
+My job is to teach writers how to marry their curiosity to craft . . . but only to the willing.
 Because craft without passion is useless, and passion without wisdom quickly leads to solipsistic drivel.

 Imagine for a moment the psychic burden you put on yourself when you attach the possibility of “failure” to what is really just playing in the sandbox.
 If you can’t imagine this, then imagine you’re the parent to a toddler, and you tell them that they only have one chance to learn to walk.
-The way we talk to our creative selves can be wildly unhelpful.
+The way we talk to our creative selves can sometimes be unhelpful.

 The fact is, until we submit to the muse and allow the thrill of creation to be its own reward, we will never touch the divine.
 We must disavow ourselves of the notion that we are the author, and surrender to the truth that we are the channel.
 Being an artist is a humbling process.
 We are not in control, and yet, through submitting to some mysterious place inside of ourselves, some inner Narnia, we step through a portal where we have access to truths we hadn’t previously considered.